 - Easy Pumpkin Empanadas

 - 1 cup sugar

 - 1 cinnamon stick

 - In a small cup, mix 3 tablespoons of goats milk with baking soda.
 Set aside.

 - Place the sugar, cinnamon stick and remaining milk in a Dutch oven or large pot over medium to medium-high heat.

 - Bring the mixture to a simmer, stirring frequently to dissolve the sugar.

 - Once simmering, remove the pot from the heat and add in the dissolved baking soda and goats milk.
 The mixture will froth up quickly, almost doubling in volume.
 Once the mixture stops bubbling, return the pot to the heat and bring it back to a simmer.

-- Cook until the mixture has reduced and thickened (about an hour or 45 minutes).
+- Cook until the mixture has reduced and thickened (about 45-60 minutes).
 Be sure to stir frequently, scraping the bottom of the pot so it doesn't burn.
 The cajeta is done when you can scrape the mixture aside and see the bottom of the pot.
 It should be thick like honey.

 - Remove from the heat and stir in the vanilla extract.